 GERS, the Government Expenditure and Revenue Scotland report, was published today and on the surface, it contains both good and not so good news for the Scottish economy.

 The good news is that Scotland’s public finances have improved according to the latest GERS.
 The country’s deficit in 2013/14 was £12.4bn, this is an improvement on £14.3bn for the previous year.
-This is a smaller deficit drop in percentage terms than for the rest of the UK and is partly because of tax falls from North Sea revenues, due largely to tax incentives for oil companies who hit record levels of investment in exploration and new field development.
+This is a smaller deficit drop in percentage terms than for the rest of the UK and is partly because of the tax reduction from North Sea revenues, due almost exclusively to tax incentives for oil companies who hit record levels of investment in exploration and new field development.

 Scotland pays more tax per head.

 One key figure in the report is that Scotland raised £54bn or £10,100 per person in taxes in 2013/14,a figure that is £400 per person higher than the UK average.
 This conclusively demonstrates that the Scottish economy is fundamentally sound.
 Indeed, this now means that Scotland has paid more tax per head of population than the UK on average for 34 years in a row.
 Scottish revenues generating the ability to spend £400 per person more than the rest of the UK, even in poorer years, scotches the myth that Scotland could not afford to be an independent nation.